keswanimoe/CV/README.md

 Mathematical Physics, Plane Geometry, Elements of Number Theory, Statistical Data Analysis)

 #### Vyners School (2014 – 2018)
-• A-Levels: Mathematics (A), English Literature (B), Drama and Theatre Studies, Extended Project Qualification
+- A-Levels: Mathematics (A), English Literature (B), Drama and Theatre Studies, Extended Project Qualification
-• 9 GCSEs including Mathematics (A) and English Language (B)
+- 9 GCSEs including Mathematics (A) and English Language (B)

+## Hobbies

+🧵 I taught myself how to sew during lockdown of March 2020 in an effort to stop buying fast fashion and begin upcycling and tailoring second hand garments and I have never looked back! - You can follow along with all my projects on my Instagram page @moeshasewing

+👾 I love playing games on my Nintendo Switch!
+Some of my favourite games are Animal Crossing New Horizons, Cuphead and Inside.
+My family and I play a lot of Mario Party and Overcooked (which can get very heated!) - I think I might also start playing Stardew Valley because I've heard great things 😁

+✈️ This year I backpacked across Asia for 5 months and had the most incredible time - In the future I definitely would love to travel across South America but not for a while, the travel fatique is very real right now!